harishgangurde/harishgangurde/README.md

 # 👋 Hi, I'm Harish Gangurde

 🎓 **Electronics & Telecommunication Engineering Student**
-💡 Passionate about software + hardware development
+💡 Passionate about software and hardware development and always eager to learn new things.
-🚀 Love exploring how things work and building real-world projects
+🚀 I enjoy building projects and exploring new technologies.

 ---